torik42/YaLafi/list-of-macros.md

 Please note the comments at the beginning of file [yalafi/packages/glossaries.py](yalafi/packages/glossaries.py).
-You have to load the `.glsdefs` file into each LaTeX source, and to place all definitions of glossary entries inside of `\begin{document} ... \end{document}`.
+You have to load the `.glsdefs` file into each LaTeX source and to place all definitions of glossary entries inside `\begin{document} ... \end{document}`.

 **Macros**